 “It takes both sides to build a bridge.”- Fredrik Nael

 Certified Public Accountant (CPA), Cheri Hewlett, is an enterprising and results-driven accounting professional with over 10 years experience.
 A graduate of University of Maryland (2012, B.Acc.Sci.) and Liberty University (2013, M.S.Acy.), Cheri has played an instrumental role in the success of several respectable firms, both small and large.
 Her expertise allowed her to serve as an Assurance Associate for PricewaterhouseCoopers, LLP, a Senior Credit Analyst for Dominion Resources, Inc., and a Tax Advisor Specialist for Intuit, to name a few.
 These experiences, along with Cheri’s uncanny ability to bridge the gap between the company’s services and the client’s needs, led to the formation of her own accounting and business solutions firm, CPA Tax Office, LLC.
-Cheri, also a domestic violence survivor, is a California native, loves to travel, go to the gym and hang out with her three sons and dog, Marley.
+Cheri, also a domestic violence survivor, is a California native who loves to travel, go to the gym, and hang out with her sons and their dogs, Marley and Curly.

 To learn more about CPA Tax Office, LLC, please visit http://www.cpataxofficellc.com.